SkoolNotes/Taproot/2020BIO101/KBxGeneticVariationMA.md

 Enviromental factors like UV rays or smoking can damage DNA, leading to genetic variation.
 Errors can also result from the process of repairing or replacing this damaged DNA.
 Environmental factors can also induce epigenetic change.

 #### Viruses
 Viruses inject their own genetic information into its host's cells.
-While this foreign genetic may not be permanent,
+While this foreign genetic information may not be permanent, it is still genetic variation.

 - crossing over
 - independdant assortment